ruby-numo/numo-linalg/doc/select-backend.md

 # Selecting Backend Library

-* Numo::Linalg opens dynamic libraries of BLAS and LAPACK at runtime.
+* Numo::Linalg accesses BLAS/LAPACK library throuh dynamic linking
+  loader at runtime.
 This design allows you to change backend libraries without re-compiling Numo::Linalg.

 * Note that the performance depends on the backend libraries as shown in [benchmark](https://github.com/ruby-numo/linalg/tree/master/bench).